-I have the honor to acknowledge the receipt of your letter of the 19th instant, informing me that the "Government are ready to grant an extension of time to the 31st August next for the despatch of Engineers for the Colony."
-In answer to my request for an extension of time your letter states, "The Government is unable to understand the necessity or to appreciate the exigency of this demand for delay;" and in another part of your letter you say, "The present application, so vaguely worded, coupled with your retention of the Draft Contract which has been forwarded to you from England, would almost seem to justify a doubt of the sincerity of the intentions of the Company, or of its ability to undertake and complete the construction of a Railway under the provisions of the Act of last Session."
+SIR, I HAVE the honor to acknowledge the receipt of your letter of the 19th instant, informing me that the "Government are ready to grant an extension of time to the 31st August next for, the despatch of Engineers for the Colony."
+In answer to my request for an extension of time your letter states, "The Government is unable to understand the necessity or to appreciate the exigency of this demand for delay;" and in another part of your letter you say, "The present application, so vaguely worded, coupled with your retention of the Draft Contract which has been forwarded to you from England, would almost seem to justify a doubt of the sincerity of the intentions of the Company, or of its ability to undertake and complete the construction of a Railway under the provisions of the Act of last Session " provisions of the Act of last Session."